testillano/h2agent/README.md

   is activated: I/O threads enqueue requests and worker threads process them asynchronously.
 This helps when provision logic is slow (response delays, file I/O, etc.) as it keeps I/O threads responsive.
 For trivial logic, the dispatch overhead may negate any benefit.

-Admin server hardcodes 1 worker thread(s).
+[--admin-server-worker-threads <threads>]
+  Number of admin server worker threads; defaults to 33 (max waiters + 1).
+  Higher values allow more concurrent blocking wait requests on global variables.
+Blocked threads consume no CPU (condition variable sleep).

 [--traffic-server-max-worker-threads <threads>]
   Maximum number of worker threads; defaults to '--traffic-server-worker-threads'.